JackRubiralta/MyLang/MyLang/MyLang/typess.md

 OR COULD HAVE REFERENCE TYPE that is like &varitable LOOK AT HOW const are declared while runtime and also think about looking on struts and how to make them

+POINTER METHOD WORKS AND IS GOOD BUT WE COULD LOOK INTO REFS delete() and new() both work well const declared during run time are added to stack so having var and const inside of a struct works look into struct constructor though